Compute

 If All projects are selected for an enterprise project and the policy of the default policy group is modified, you can click Save and Apply to Other Projects to apply the modification to other policies of the same version.

-• Sensitive: In-depth and full detection and scanning are performed on all processes, which may cause false positives.
-Suitable for cyber protection drills and key event assurance drills.
+• Sensitive: In-depth full scans are performed on all processes, which may cause false positives.
+Suitable for network protection drills and key event assurance.

-• Balanced: All processes are detected and scanned.
-The detection result accuracy and the abnormal process detection rate are balanced.
+• Balanced: All processes are scanned.
+The scan result accuracy and the abnormal process detection rate are balanced.
 Suitable for routine protection.

 Root Privilege Escalation Detection